isomerpages/moe-southviewpri/pages/Closure of Gate 3 due to minor works.md

 description: ""
 variant: markdown
 ---
-<p>GATE 3 will be closed with effect from&nbsp;<strong>6 Sept 2025 till 14 Sept 2025</strong> to facilitate some minor works.
-During the closure for one week, GATE 1 and GATE 4 remain available for students to enter and exit the school at the stipulated timings.</p>
+<p>“GATE 3 will be closed with effect from <strong>6 Sept 2025 till 14 Sept 2025</strong> to facilitate some renovation works.
+During the one-week closure, GATE 1 and GATE 4 will be available for staff and MK students for arrivals and dismissal during the stipulated timings.
+The Security Officer from GATE 3 will be relocated to GATE 4.”</p>